puppybits/reactables/README.md

 **Guiding light**

-** people first.
+* people first.
 Speed (Network usage)
-** React is faster to create and send, better for users ** React is easier to reason about, great for devs
+* responsiveness.
+Global render optimizations like using webGL
+* simple.
+Less permutations make it easy to figure out what will happen.

 **Points to hit**
 * If you have code that only run in node or only runs on the browser it's not truly universal.
 Share close to the entire app on both.